Spin-orbit-coupling-induced phase separation in trapped Bose gases: The anisotropic spin-orbit-coupling-induced phase separation in trapped BECs

 \section{The anisotropic spin-orbit-coupling-induced phase separation in trapped BECs}

-Rashba-spin-orbit-coupling-induced phase separation has been analyzed in the previous section.
+Rashba-spin-orbit-coupling-induced phase separation was analyzed in the previous section.
 In the two-dimensional spin-orbit-coupled BEC experiment~\cite{WuZ}, the spin-orbit coupling strengths are tunable, which leads to an anisotropic coupling.
-It has been revealed that the anisotropic spin-orbit coupling has a great impact on ground states of a spatially homogeneous BEC~\cite{Ozawa}.
+It was revealed that the anisotropic spin-orbit coupling has a great impact on ground states of a spatially homogeneous BEC~\cite{Ozawa}.
 In this section, we study anisotropic-spin-orbit-coupling-induced phase separation.
 The single-particle Hamiltonian of the anisotropic spin-orbit coupling is

 with the anisotropic strengths $\lambda_1 \ne \lambda_2$.
 The lower band of $H'_\text{SOC}$ is